 Sherwood Trust seeks to support grassroots efforts at community problem solving and collective impact initiatives to address local challenges.
-Two recent community initiatives include:
+Recent community initiatives include:

-Sherwood Trust is part of a steering group with Community Council, Blue Mountain Community Foundation, and Walla Walla County Health Department examining how we can use data to better understand trends and opportunities in our region.
+Sherwood Trust has been part of a steering group with Community Council, Blue Mountain Community Foundation (BMCF), and Walla Walla County Health Department examining how to use data to better understand trends and opportunities in our region.

-To help identify metrics that are meaningful indicators of our quality of life and that can be used and shared over time to measure progress in our community, we have contracted with the Washington State Budget & Policy Center to create a report for the Blue Mountain region – Walla Walla and Columbia counties and the Milton-Freewater area.
-This work is based on the Washington State Budget & Policy Center’s Progress Index, with more than 100 separate measures of state-wide trends.
-This report is a first step towards identifying a system to be used locally and updated on a regular basis.
+To help identify metrics that are meaningful indicators of our quality of life and that can be used and shared over time to measure progress in our community, we contracted with the Washington State Budget & Policy Center in 2015 to create a report for the Blue Mountain region – Walla Walla and Columbia counties and the Milton-Freewater area.
+This work was based on the Washington State Budget & Policy Center’s Progress Index, with more than 100 separate measures of state-wide trends.
+This report was a first step towards identifying a system to be used locally and updated on a regular basis.

-We held meetings with community members on December 17 and February 25 to solicit feedback on initial findings.
+We held “Data Walk” meetings with community members on December 17, 2015 and February 25, 2016 to solicit feedback on initial findings.
 Read more about the process and the final report through Community Council.

 Learning more about regional data trends inspired a visioning project called Community Conversations, a partnership of Community Council, BMCF, United Way of Walla Walla County, Pomegranate Center, and Sherwood Trust.
 This process invited residents to a series of workshops in summer and fall of 2016 to learn together, identify shared values and priorities, and develop a vision of our region’s future.
 Sherwood Trust has committed to use the community priorities generated through this process to inform our future grantmaking.
 Nonprofits and government entities in the Walla Walla Valley are also incorporating this information and these ideas into their operations and plans.